Let's do it together Let's do it together

 Lawn Care

-Your grass will likely be waking up and start growing this month.
-Say hello to regular mowing once again from now on.
-Remember not to take it too short with the first cut of the year and make sure the grass is as dry as possible to avoid tearing.
+Your grass will likely wake up and start growing this month.
+Say hello to regular mowing once again from now on!
+Remember not to take it too short with the first cut of the year, and make sure the grass is as dry as possible to avoid tearing.

 It’s also a good opportunity to apply lawn seed to any bare patches that have popped up over winter.
-Choose a lawn seed type that suits your garden use.
-Tough lawn seed is perfect for hardwearing, high traffic areas such as kids’ play areas.
-Choose shady lawn seed for areas of the garden that are drought-resistant and get very little sunlight.
+Choose a lawn seed type that suits your garden use: tough lawn seed is perfect for hardwearing, high traffic areas such as kids’ play areas, whereas shady lawn seedis good for areas of the garden that are drought-resistant and get very little sunlight.

 March is also a great time to start feeding lawns, giving them a helping hand on their way to looking luscious, strong and healthy.
 Invest in some lawn edging and garden trellis to make it easier to keep your lawn looking neat and tidy.
 It’s great for dividing up your vegetable patch and adding a decorative touch to your flower beds, too.